 Weathering steel has atmospheric corrosion resistance and this enables it to be used without paint for many structural / architectural applications.
-That would include structures like bridges, some open-frame buildings, transmission poles and sculptures.
 Weathering steel also has high temperature advantages which make it a good choice of material for many flues, chimneys and high temperature ducting.
-Weathering steel’s corrosion resistance gives it major advantages over other metals for structures that are exposed to the outside environment.
-These are given below.
+Weathering steel’s corrosion resistance also gives it major advantages over other metals for structures which are exposed to the outside environment.
+Some of the advantages of weathering steels are given below.

-- Low maintenance – Weathering steel is ideal for bridges and other structures where access is difficult or dangerous, and where future disruption needs to be minimized.
-Inspection and cleaning should be the only maintenance required to ensure the structure continues to perform well.
+Low maintenance – Weathering steel is ideal for bridges and other structures where access is difficult or dangerous, and where future disruption needs to be minimized.
+Inspection and cleaning are the only maintenance required in case of weathering steels to ensure the structure continues to perform well.

-- Start up cost benefits – The saving of not needing to use any protective coating / paints compensates for the incremental material cost of weathering steel.
-As an example, weathering steels cost is approximately five per cent lower than conventional painted steel alternatives in bridges.
+Start up cost benefits – The saving of not needing to use any protective coating / paints compensates for the incremental material cost of weathering steel.
+As an example, weathering steels cost is around 5 % lower than conventional painted steel alternatives in bridges.

-- Project life cost benefits – Nominal maintenance needs of weathering steel structures significantly reduce the costs of maintenance operations and the potential indirect costs of traffic delays in case of bridges.
+Project life cost benefits – Nominal maintenance needs of weathering steel structures considerably reduce the costs of maintenance operations and the potential indirect costs of traffic delays in case of bridges.

-- Environmental benefits – Use of weathering steel eliminates the need for blast cleaning and VOC laden paints.
+Environmental benefits – Use of weathering steel eliminates the need for blast cleaning and volatile organic compound (VOC) laden paints.

-- High temperature benefits – Steel can suffer oxidation at temperatures above 400 deg C. This can be decreased by using weathering steels.
-At temps above 400 deg C weathering steels form a protective patina.
-A typical improvement would be an increase of 50 deg C over equivalent loss in carbon manganese steels.
+High temperature benefits – Steel can suffer oxidation at temperatures above 400 deg C. This can be decreased by using weathering steels.
+At temperatures above 400 deg C weathering steels form a protective patina.
+A typical improvement is an increase of 50 deg C over equivalent loss in carbon-manganese steels.
 Weathering steels are not suitable for use in significant load bearing members above 450 deg C.